AnyChart/docs.anychart.com/Basic_Charts/Polar_Plot/Overview.md

 To create a polar chart, use the {api:anychart#polar}anychart.polar(){api} chart constructor.

-Then create one of the supported series types from this enum: {api:anychart.enums.PolarSeriesType}anychart.enums.PolarSeriesType{api}.
+Then add one of the supported series types from this enum: {api:anychart.enums.PolarSeriesType}anychart.enums.PolarSeriesType{api}.
+If you just pass your data to the chart constructor, a Marker series is created.

 In the sample below, there is a polar chart with two series, Line and Area: